-The goal is to keep temperatures up in my garage which I am using to heat my greenhouse in Iowa via insulated ducting buried underground a short distance between the two structures.
+Garage is cozy, now what about my greenhouse?
+I want to keep temperatures comfortable in my wood-stove-heated garage.
+I am also trying to heat my greenhouse in Iowa via insulated ducting buried underground a short distance between the garage and greenhouse.
+So, I’m stealing the garage heat and sending it to it’s oblivion in an un-insulated greenhouse.

 The greenhouse was already in full production when I installed the ducting so burying it under the beds wasn’t an option.
 Instead. the duct pops up in the greenhouse like a submarine periscope and is fitted with a centrifugal fan that is controlled by a speed control and thermostat.